avsprashant/Dummy/README.md

 curl <URL>  # curl should be installed, else try to do telnet and port

 ## This should give hello world and visitor count.
-Our App is accessible from Node.
+Our App is accessible from outside cluster i.e HOST.

 Verification of App and DB authentication:
 1)